mobizt/Firebase-ESP8266/README.md

 ## Dependencies

-This library required **ESP8266 Core SDK version 2.6.2 and above**.

 For Arduino IDE, ESP8266 Core SDK can be installed through **Boards Manager**.

 For PlatfoemIO IDE, ESP8266 Core SDK can be installed through **PIO Home** > **Platforms** > **Espressif 8266**.

+ESP8266 Core SDK v2.5.0 and older versions are not supported.